 Welcome to LaunchNotes

-There’s a lot you can accomplish with LaunchNotes in little time, so here’s a quick compilation of the most important things we think you should know to get started.
+There’s a lot you can accomplish with LaunchNotes in very little time, so here’s a quick compilation of the most important things we think you should know to get started.

 💡 Want to speak with a LaunchNotes pro?
-Find some time here: Book a Meeting with an expert
+Find some time here:

 1. Customize your hosted LaunchNotes page